An employer’s guide to handling staff quarantine

 Following this latest announcement, it has become clear that circumstances can change at short notice.
 This combined with the fact that we are still only two weeks into the school holidays could pose problems for employees and employers alike in the coming weeks and months.

 It would therefore be helpful to implement a policy, or at least provide a staff update, so that employees understand the implications if they holiday abroad and are asked to self-isolate afterwards.
 The policy should cover an obligation to inform the employer that they have travelled abroad, the name of their destination, duration of their absence, what pay (if any) they will receive during the quarantine period and whether they will be permitted to take any outstanding holiday to cover some or all of any period of quarantine.
 Prior notification that their work type is considered suitable for home working would also be helpful.

-If you have any further questions on any of the issues raised above, please contact our employment team at email@example.com for any further advice.
-This general guidance is correct as at 28 July 2020 but may be subject to change.
+If you have any further questions on any of the issues raised above, please contact our employment team at firstname.lastname@example.org for any further advice.
+This general guidance is correct as of 28 July 2020 but may be subject to change.
 We strongly recommend that specific advice is sought as needed.